 Preparing for a vacation out of the country is stressful enough these days.
-Having that international travel list just makes life easier.
+Having an international travel list just makes life easier.

 I'm traveling quite a bit this year, and as I was renewing my passport, it occurred to me that I may need to take some medical precautions.